PhilipVigus/lantum-test/README.md

 ### Formatting the end time

-I had an issue with the endTimeDate's of some of the data passed back by the API.
+I had an issue with the endTimeDates of some of the data passed back by the API.
 One or two of them had a month of 13, which meant that creating a Date object from the string threw an error.
 I didn't have time to investigate this further, so left the End time unformatted in the Session component.

 ### Adding global state